serde-rs/serde-rs.github.io/_src/README.md

 - [Avro], a binary format used within Apache Hadoop, with support for schema definition.
 - [JSON5], a superset of JSON including some productions from ES5.
-- [Postcard], a no\_std and embedded-systems friendly compact binary format.
 - [URL] query strings, in the x-www-form-urlencoded format.
 - [Envy], a way to deserialize environment variables into Rust structs.
   *(deserialization only)*